edprince/dissertation/chapters/evaluation.md

-Whilst only seemingly negligible improvements are discovered when comparing these frameworks and bundlers, Google stated that a 400 millisecond delay correlates to a 0.44% drop in search volume.
-With 3.896 billions internet users worldwide in 2018 (Statista 2019), that 0.44% represents 17,142,400 users.
+Whilst only seemingly negligible improvements are discovered when comparing these frameworks and bundlers, Google stated that a 400 millisecond delay correlates to a 0.44% drop in search volume (Brutlag 2009).
+With 3.896 billion internet users worldwide in 2018 (Statista 2019), that 0.44% represents 17.14 million users.
 This gives credibility to the marginal improvements found by using Hyperapp and Rollup.